ekralc/ekralc/README.md

 ### Hi there 👋

-I am a Computer Science degree apprentice at the University of Leeds, currently in my second year.
+I am a Computer Science degree apprentice at the University of Leeds, currently on placement before completing my third year.

 I am interested in:
-- Backend development
+- Cloud architecture
-- DevOps
+- Docker
-- Docker/K8s
+- Kubernetes
 - C/C++
 - Go
+- DevOps

 <!--
 **ekralc/ekralc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.